iposton/my-website/README.md

-# my-website
+# My Professional Website
-My professional website
+Made by Ian Poston <a href="https://iposton.github.io/my-website/">Built from scratch!</a> hosted on github pages.